arcticleo/reso_syndication_legacy/README.md

 rets_syndication - Michael Edlund, 2013

-The rets_syndication gem provides models based on the RETS syndication format for exchange of real estate listing data, as defined by the Real Estate Standards Organization.
+The rets_syndication gem provides models based on the National Association of REALTORS(R) RETS syndication format for exchange of real estate listing data, as defined by the Real Estate Standards Organization.

 Read more here:
 http://www.reso.org/schemas-for-syndication